osamaashraf6/Math-magicians/README.md

 ### Key Features <a name="key-features"></a>

-- [x] I will add the functionality for this app👍.
+- [x] I added the functionality for this app👍.
-- [x] I will convert this project from using the class based components into using the function component and hooks💯.
+- [x] I converted this project from using the class based components into using the function component and hooks💯.
-- [x] Use the class based components for the calculator app👌.